chenyn273/CoCC/README.md

 Run /classifiers/main.py （RQ2 Java dataset)

 ## utils
-1.convert_co_CCSet，Tool used to generate CCSet from original commit
+1.convert_co_CCSet, tools used to generate CCSet from original commit

-2.get_change，Tool for extracting changes from CCSet
+2.get_change, tools for extracting changes from CCSet

-3.extract_features，Tools for feature extraction
+3.extract_features, tools for feature extraction

-4.generate_table，Tools for generating csv files
+4.generate_table, tools for generating csv files

-5.data_analyse_tool，Tools for analyzing datasets
+5.data_analyse_tool, tools for analyzing datasets

-6.drop_duplicates_tool，Tool used to remove duplicates of original data
+6.drop_duplicates_tool, tools used to remove duplicates of original data

-7.word2vector，Tools for training word vectors
+7.word2vector, tools for training word vectors
 ## Baseline
 **rule based baseline：**
 Put the folder "features" in resource package in the CoCC code directory, and then run baseline/rule/rule.py